 - Heat olive oil in a large, deep sauté pan (5 qt. or larger) over medium heat.
 Add the garlic, onion, celery, and pepper and cook until softened, about 5 minutes.

-- Add grains, bay leaves, garlic powder, paprika, chili powder, and tomatoes.
+- Add brown rice or grains of your choice*, bay leaves, garlic powder, paprika, chili powder, and tomatoes.
 Stir until well combined, and season with salt and pepper.

 - Pour in the vegetable broth, stir until combined, and bring to a boil.
 It will look soupy here but don’t worry– this will all be absorbed by the grains.
 Reduce boil to a simmer, cover, and cook until grains are tender, stirring often to avoid grains sticking to the bottom of the pan.